 Of the two cameras under consideration, the Canon SX740 features a 1/2.3-inch sensor and the Fujifilm X100 an APS-C sensor.
 The sensor area in the X100 is 1232 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 5.6 and 1.5.
 The sensor in the SX740 has a native 4:3 aspect ratio, while the one in the X100 offers a 3:2 aspect.

 Despite having a smaller sensor, the Canon SX740 offers a higher resolution of 20.2 megapixels, compared with 12.2 MP of the Fujifilm X100.
 This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 1.18μm versus 5.53μm for the X100).
 However, it should be noted that the SX740 is much more recent (by 7 years and 10 months) than the X100, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.
-Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.
+Coming back to sensor resolution, it should be mentioned that the SX740 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The resolution advantage of the Canon SX740 implies greater flexibility for cropping images or the possibility to print larger pictures.
 The maximum print size of the SX740 for good quality output (200 dots per inch) amounts to 25.9 x 19.4 inch or 65.8 x 49.4 cm, for very good quality (250 dpi) 20.7 x 15.6 inch or 52.7 x 39.5 cm, and for excellent quality (300 dpi) 17.3 x 13 inch or 43.9 x 32.9 cm.
 The corresponding values for the Fujifilm X100 are 21.4 x 14.2 inch or 54.5 x 36.2 cm for good quality, 17.2 x 11.4 inch or 43.6 x 28.9 cm for very good quality, and 14.3 x 9.5 inch or 36.3 x 24.1 cm for excellent quality prints.